 The company also announced a debt exchange offer and consent solicitation for existing 2025 unsecured notes meant to address balance sheet issues.
 The offer saw a 98% participation rate, Finance of America said.

-The restructuring, though, also led to a downgrade of some of Finance of America's debt ratings.
+The restructuring, though, also led to an expected initial downgrade of some of Finance of America's debt ratings.
 Fitch Ratings viewed the transaction as a distressed debt exchange, or DDE, "as it imposes a material reduction in terms compared with the existing contractual terms and is being done to avoid an otherwise likely eventual default."

-Fitch also cited low liquidity, high leverage and weak profitability among reasons behind the constrained ratings.
+Fitch cited low liquidity, high leverage and weak profitability among reasons behind constrained ratings but also noted Finance of America strengths as a leader in reverse lending .